2022 West Bengal School Service Commission recruitment scam: Reactions

 On 28 July 2022, Chatterjee was suspended from Trinamool Congress, due to the allegations against him.
 He was also removed from the ministerial posts, which he was holding in Mamata Banerjee's cabinet.
 Senior spokesperson of TMC, former Member of Parliament Kunal Ghosh demanded action against Chatterjee, making the TMC leadership distance themselves from the scam.

 Soon after the suspension of Chatterjee from the party, Bharatiya Janata Party, Communist Party of India (Marxist) and Indian National Congress leaders reacted to the decision.
 BJP leader Suvendu Adhikari criticized Banerjee and TMC for using government event for political purposes, and also claimed that Banerjee might be involved in the scam as well and she can't distance herself from the scam.
 CPM leader Bikash Ranjan Bhattacharya said that Banerjee is trying to make distance herself from the scam, but it's too late now, she would be caught soon.
 Congress leader Adhir Ranjan Chowdhury demanded removal of Chatterjee from the ministerial post and party posts he was holding during his arrest by ED, after interrogation.

+Also, on 1 May 2024, while sudden in an interview to ABP Ananda, just before the 2024 General Election, former Rajya Sabha MP Kunal Ghosh alleged that party already knew that Chatterjee, being the Education Minister, was involved in the scandal and giving jobs with cash bribe even before the 2026 assembly polls.